 “Tennis challenges you to improve, to hit your strokes and develop your strategy to become a more efficient, effective player.
 When you improve your game, you don’t just become a better player.
 You also get the satisfaction that comes from mastering a skill.”

 “That’s where pros — teaching professionals, not pro players — and tennis lessons come into the picture.
 When you get serious about your tennis, even if you’re just playing for fun, you need to consider taking tennis lessons.”
 (From Tennis For Dummies)

-- Deer Lodge Tennis Club
+- Tennis Manitoba Hub @ Deer Lodge

 - Kildonan Tennis Club

 - Norwood Community Centre